SamarthJain77/cryptonite_taskphase_samarth/Comprehending_Commands.md

 # cat: not the pet, but the command!

 ## About the Challenge
-This challenge introduces the `cat` command, a fundamental tool in Linux used for displaying the content of files in the terminal.
+This challenge introduces the `cat` command, a tool in Linux used for displaying the content of files in the terminal.
 The name `cat` is short for **concatenate**, which reflects its ability to concatenate and display the content of one or more files.

 ## Process
 1. **Understanding the `cat` Command**: